gbusto/overseer/BUILD_PLAN.md

         *   [ ] Add specific visual effects for shield opening/closing, panel activation, KORO taking damage.
     *   **UI Polish:**
         *   [ ] Finalize UI layout for clarity and mobile compatibility.
-        *   [ ] Ensure all necessary information (suit integrity, timers, cooldowns, health, status) is clearly displayed.
+        *   [ ] Ensure all necessary information (health, timers, cooldowns, status) is clearly displayed.
         *   [ ] Polish inventory UI with clearer slot indicators and selection highlighting.
 *   **Outcome Goal:** KORO dynamically chooses attacks and speaks via LLM.
 TTS and voice degradation are implemented.
 Visuals and audio are polished.
 The game loop feels complete and driven by KORO's AI.